spiral/docs/docs/en/validation/factory.md

 The `Spiral\Validation\ValidationInterface` has one `validate` method that accepts `validation data`, `validation rules`, and `context`.
 And should return a `Spiral\Validation\ValidatorInterface` instance.
+This interface is always bound in the container to the `default validator`.

 ```php
 namespace Spiral\Validation;